fedemartinm/react-native-challenge/README.md

 # Full Stack Coding Challenge

-Design a dog breed wish list
+Develop a dog breed wish list

 ## Functional Requirements
 - Create an autocomplete text field that suggests dog breeds from a database as you type (you can find the initial list of dog breeds in `dog-breeds.csv`).